 Watson S. Why Osteoarthritis Could Disrupt Your Sleep—and Your Partner’s.
 Arthritis Foundation. www.arthritis.org/living-with-arthritis/comorbidities/sleep-insomnia/osteoarthritis-and-sleep.php.
 Accessed April 18, 2017.

-The information herein on "Getting Better Sleep with Inflammatory Spinal Arthritis" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Getting Better Sleep with Inflammatory Spinal Arthritis" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.